In general, you can use the following template to install a package in R:

 Step 4: Start using the package installed

-To start using the package installed, you’ll need to load it in the R Editor.
+In order to start using the package installed, you’ll need to load it in the R Editor by clicking on “File” and then selecting “New script“.

 library("readxl")